BioChromML/LSER-ML/README.md

 # LSER-ML: Machine Learning Models for IAM Chromatographic Retention

 ## Overview
 This repository contains the dataset and modeling code for predicting the chromatographic hydrophobicity index of immobilized artificial membrane chromatography (CHI_IAM) using Abraham solvation descriptors combined with machine learning algorithms.
 The dataset comprises 993 structurally diverse compounds.
-The best-performing model (SVR-RBF) achieved R²test = 0.853 and RMSEtest = 4.609.
+The best-performing model (SVR-RBF) achieved R^2 test = 0.853 and RMSEtest = 4.609.

 ## Repository Structure